cterveen/rzvdaventria/README.md

 - inhoudstypen.md
 - blokken.md

-Copy all files to the Drupal main folder
+Copy all files to the Drupal main folder.
+Go to Admin > Appearance (admin/appearance).

-Enable the theme
+Find the rzvdaventria theme and click install and make default.

 ## Use